 An HE beamformee may support Ng = 16 in the HE Compressed Beamforming Report field for both SU and MU feedback types.
-A beamformer shall not request Ng = 16 for SU or MU feedback in an HE NDP Announcement frame unless the beamformee indicates support in the Ng = 16 For SU Feedback subfield or Ng = 16 For MU Feedback subfield, respectively, in the HE PHY Capabilities Information field of the HE Capabilities element it transmits (see 9.4.2.237 (HE Capabilities element)).
+An HE beamformer shall not request Ng = 16 for SU or MU feedback in an HE NDP Announcement frame unless the HE beamformee(s) indicate(s) support in the Ng = 16 For SU Feedback subfield or Ng = 16 For MU Feedback subfield, respectively, in the HE PHY Capabilities Information field of the HE Capabilities element it transmits (see 9.4.2.237 (HE Capabilities element)).

 An HE beamformee may support a codebook size (ϕ, ψ) = {4, 2} in the HE Compressed Beamforming Report field for SU feedback type.
-A beamformer shall not request codebook size (ϕ, ψ) = {4, 2} in an HE NDP Announcement frame unless the beamformee indicates support in the Codebook Size (ϕ, ψ) = {4, 2} SU Feedback subfield in the HE PHY Capabilities Information field in the HE Capabilities element it transmits (see 9.4.2.237 (HE Capabilities element)).
+An HE beamformer shall not request codebook size (ϕ, ψ) = {4, 2} in an HE NDP Announcement frame unless the HE beamformee(s) indicate(s) support in the Codebook Size (ϕ, ψ) = {4, 2} SU Feedback subfield in the HE PHY Capabilities Information field in the HE Capabilities element it transmits (see 9.4.2.237 (HE Capabilities element)).

 An HE beamformee may support a codebook size (ϕ, ψ) = {7, 5} in the HE Compressed Beamforming Report field for MU feedback type.
-A beamformer shall not request the codebook size (ϕ, ψ) = {7, 5} in an HE NDP Announcement frame unless the beamformee indicates support for the Codebook Size (ϕ, ψ) = {7, 5} MU Feedback subfield in the HE PHY Capabilities Information field in the HE Capabilities element it transmits (see 9.4.2.237 (HE Capabilities element)).
+An HE beamformer shall not request the codebook size (ϕ, ψ) = {7, 5} in an HE NDP Announcement frame unless the HE beamformee(s) indicate(s) support for the Codebook Size (ϕ, ψ) = {7, 5} MU Feedback subfield in the HE PHY Capabilities Information field in the HE Capabilities element it transmits (see 9.4.2.237 (HE Capabilities element)).

 An HE beamformer that transmits an HE NDP Announcement frame shall set the RU Start Index and RU End Index subfields in a STA Info field to indicate the starting 26-tone RU and the ending 26-tone RU, respectively, of the solicited HE compressed beamforming and CQI report (see 9.3.1.20 (VHT/HE NDP Announcement frame format)).

 The HE beamformer shall indicate a starting 26-tone RU and an ending 26-tone RU that is equal to the lowest 26-tone RU and the highest 26-tone RU, respectively, to indicate that the feedback is solicited over full bandwidth.
-The HE beamformer may indicate a starting 26-tone RU and an ending 26-tone RU that is greater than the lowest 26-tone RU and less than the highest 26-tone RU, respectively, to indicate that the feedback is solicited over partial bandwidth.
+The HE beamformer shall indicate a starting 26-tone RU and/or an ending 26-tone RU that is greater than the lowest 26-tone RU and/or less than the highest 26-tone RU, respectively, to indicate that the feedback is solicited over partial bandwidth.

 Each 26-tone RU location is based on the RXVECTOR parameter CH_BANDWIDTH of the HE NDP Announcement when received in an HE PPDU or the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT when the HE NDP Announcement is received in a non-HT PPDU.

-The HE beamformer shall solicit feedback over full bandwidth when the HE NDP Announcement frame has only one STA Info field or when the STA Info field is addressed to an HE beamformee that has indicated no support for partial bandwidth feedback.
-The HE beamformer may solicit feedback over full bandwidth or partial bandwidth when the STA Info field is addressed to an HE beamformee that has indicated support for partial bandwidth feedback (see 27.6.2 (Sounding sequences and support)).
+The HE beamformer shall solicit feedback over full bandwidth when the HE NDP Announcement frame is individually addressed or when the STA Info field identifies an HE beamformee that has indicated no support for partial bandwidth feedback.
+The HE beamformer may solicit feedback over partial bandwidth when the HE NDP Announcement frame is broadcast and the STA Info field identifies an HE beamformee that has indicated support for partial bandwidth feedback (see 27.6.2 (Sounding sequences and support)).
 For example, the HE beamformer can request full 80 MHz bandwidth feedback for Ng = 4 by setting the RU Start Index and RU End Index subfields in the STA Info field to 0 and 36, respectively, as shown in Table 28-8 (Data and pilot subcarrier indices for RUs in an 80 MHz HE PPDU).
 For Ng = 4 and 160 or 80+80 MHz full bandwidth feedback, the RU Start Index and RU End Index subfields are 0 and 74, respectively.